What is this medicine?

 Keep out of the reach of children.

-Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F) before mixing the solution.
-After dissolving the powder in the diluting solution, use it immediately.
+After you dissolve the powder in the diluting solution, use it immediately.
 Do not store for later use.
 Throw away any unused solution.
-Throw away the kit after the expiration date.

 What should I tell my health care provider before I take this medicine?